Get Off on the Pain

 Get Off on the Pain is the eighth studio album by American country music artist Gary Allan.
 It was released on March 9, 2010, via MCA Nashville.
 The album's first single, "Today", was released in June 2009 and was a Top 20 hit.
-Its second single, the title track, was released on March 15, 2010 and debuted at number 42 on the U.S. Billboard Hot Country Songs chart.
-The third single "Kiss Me When I'm Down" was released in September 2010.
+Its second single, the title track, was released on March 15, 2010 and debuted at number 42 on the U.S. Billboard Hot Country Songs chart, and was also a Top 20 Hit.
+The third single "Kiss Me When I'm Down" was released in September 2010, peaking at #38 on the Hot Country Songs Chart.
+It became his first album to not produce a Top 10 Hit on the Hot Country Songs Chart.

 Promotion

 On August 24, 2009, Allan announced his "Get Off on the Pain tour," in promotion of the album.
 The 25-city tour started on October 14 in Chicago, Illinois, and concluded on December 31 in Las Vegas, Nevada.
 Special guests on the tour included Justin Moore, Eli Young Band, Jack Ingram, and Stoney LaRue.

 Singles

 The first single from the album, "Today," was released on June 12, 2009.
 The music video for the single was filmed live during a performance from his Get Off on the Pain Tour.

 The title track was released as the album's second single in March 2010.
 It debuted at number 42 on the U.S. Billboard Hot Country Songs chart, and peaked at number 18.

 The third and final single from the album, "Kiss Me When I'm Down", was released in September 2010.
 It peaked at number 38 on the country charts.